Minhi98/FFXIV-Auto-Fisher/README.md

 ---

-Script is for automating fishing at a location, for level grinding.
+Script is for automating fishing at a location, for level grinding - but also has support for input macroing.
+Requires: OpenCV2, PIL, win32gui, pyautogui and numpy

+rotations.py contains the buttons, options, and rotation methods.
+Run main.py or rotations.py with FFXIV open for this to work.

 # Demonstration Video